A Top 10 List of Psychology’s Big Questions, and the Answers

 4. How can we get our working memory to work for us?

-Working memory is that part of your memory system that allows you to keep information actively in “consciousness,” either because you are learning something for the first time, or are trying to recall something you learned in the past.
+Working memory is that part of your memory system that allows you to keep information actively in “consciousness,” either because you are learning something for the first time or are trying to recall something you learned in the past.
 Theoretically, you could keep information in working memory indefinitely if you thought about it and nothing else, but obviously this would not be a very feasible task.
-The trick is for you to keep information for as long as you need it or be able to haul it into working memory when you need it.
+The trick is for you to keep information for as long as you need it.
 Psychology has three simple tricks to help your working memory: 1.
-Chunking- by organizing large amounts of information into a smaller number of units (the “magical number of 7 plus or minus 2”), you will be able to store the information much more efficiently but then you have to use step #2; 2.
-Encoding so you can retrieve- you have to be able to pull up the organizational framework you created at the time of encoding if you’re going to be able to use it later, so you need to follow the adage “If you don’t encode, you can’t retrieve,”; 3.
-Using “deep” processing- According to levels of processing theory, the more meaning you put into what you’re trying to remember, the better your chances of remembering it.
-Even putting a list of words you need to remember into a sentence, rather than just memorizing them through rote, will give you that deeper processing edge.
-At the same time, though, we know from eyewitness memory research, people’s memory is highly unreliable.
+Chunking - By organizing large amounts of information into a smaller number of units (the “magical number of 7 plus or minus 2”), you will be able to store the information much more efficiently but then you have to use step #2; 2.
+Encoding so you can retrieve - You have to be able to pull up the organizational framework you created at the time of encoding if you’re going to be able to use it later, so you need to follow the adage “If you don’t encode, you can’t retrieve”; 3.
+Using “deep” processing - According to levels of processing theory, the more meaning you put into what you’re trying to remember, the better your chances of remembering it.
+Even putting a list of words you need to remember into a sentence, rather than just memorizing them through rote practice, will give you that deeper processing edge.
+At the same time, though, we know from eyewitness memory research that people’s memory is highly unreliable.
 We are likely to forget small details, or change the small details of experiences to fit with what we had expected to have happen.
 The classic eyewitness memory research asked participants to estimate the speed of two cars involved in an accident.
 If they were asked how fast the cars were going when they “smashed” into each other, participants estimated the speed as higher than if asked how fast they were going when they “contacted” each other.
 Similarly, people can be misled into thinking that an item was on a word list when it in fact was not.
 If you read a list of words that all relate to the category “sweet” (but don’t actually include “sweet”), people will think that the word “sweet” was on the list.
-Relying on your own, or other people’s, eyewitness memory is a risky proposition.
+Relying on your own or other people’s eyewitness memory is a risky proposition.
 If you need to remember something that’s happening in front of you, either write it down or snap a picture with your smartphone!

 5. What’s the key to solving life’s problems?